HasinZaman/Art_Boi/README.md

 ### Step 6 (Optional): Manual Layering

 If necessary, create distinct layerings and manually mask them.
-This is particularly useful when working with text, as a colored Sobel outline might affect readability.
+This is particularly useful when working with text, as a coloured Sobel outline might affect readability.

 ## Potential Enhancements

 Enhance the outlined generation process with the following improvements:

-- Implement a Sobel layering filter during rendering to automate the outline generation.
+- Implement a Sobel layering filter during rendering to automate the outline generation and not require step 6 in the majority of use cases.
 - Improve integration of normal maps to highlight faces perpendicular to the camera vector.
 - Rewrite the code in a more structured and easily understandable programming language.
    - Enforcing strict typing for enhanced clarity.